anywhichway/math-science-formula/README.md

 </math-science-formula>
 ```

-Use the element's style attribute to determine inline or block layout, not the typical '[' or '(' used with LaTEX.
+Use the element's style attribute to determine inline or block layout, not the typical '[' or '(' used with LaTeX.

 # Version History (reverse chronological order)

+2022010-15 v0.0.6 Added default display of 'Empty LaTex Expression' when the tag does not wrap anything

 2022-09-25 v0.0.5 Improved async loading of MathJax support libraries.